giantswarm/docs/src/content/tutorials/app-platform/app-bundle/index.md

 ## App Bundle Definition {#app-bundle-definition}

-As stated in the [App Platform overview]({{< relref "/overview/fleet-management/app-management" >}}) all managed apps are packaged, maintained and offered as Helm charts and it's no different for the app bundles.
-What makes them special in comparison to solitary apps is that the bundle Helm chart, instead of carrying a regular resources composing the actual application, carries [App CRs]({{< relref "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io.md" >}}) which, once delivered and consumed by the App Platform, install the expected applications and their resources.
+As stated in the [app platform overview]({{< relref "/overview/fleet-management/app-management" >}}) all managed apps are packaged, maintained and offered as Helm charts and it's no different for the app bundles.
+What makes them special in comparison to solitary apps is that the bundle Helm chart, instead of carrying a regular resources composing the actual application, carries [`App` CRs]({{< relref "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io.md" >}}) which, once delivered and consumed by the app platform, install the expected applications and their resources.

-In other words, an app bundle can be thought of a middleman or meta package, not installing anything in the Workload Cluster on its own, but requesting installation of certain pre-defined applications.
+In other words, an app bundle can be thought of a meta package, not installing anything in the workload cluster on its own, but requesting installation of certain pre-defined applications.

 The distinction between solitary (on the left side) and bundle (on the right side) apps is depicted in the figure below.

 ![Solitary app Helm chart vs Bundle app Helm chart](app-bundle-vs-normal-app.png)

 The `A1` apps Helm chart consists of end resources representing the actual application.
 Upon installing this app, these resource are created in the **workload cluster directly**.
 On the other side is a bundle Helm chart carrying the `A1-A4` `App` CRs.
 Installing this bundle results in the creation of these nested `App` CRs in the **management cluster**.
 These `App` CRs are then picked up and reconciled by the App Platform which only then results in creating end resources in the workload cluster.

 As already hinted above, the direct consequence of nesting `App` CRs inside a Helm chart is how the app is installed.
 Installing a solitary app for the workload cluster doesn't result in creating any resources in the management cluster, whilst the bundle app is first installed in the management cluster, where it creates the `App` CRs, which are then, in the second step, installed in the workload cluster.
 More about this in the [App Bundle installation](#app-bundle-installation).

 ## App Bundle Installation {#app-bundle-installation}